 NOTE: If you have been following along with us, you might notice that the Scripture reading this week and last week overlap.
 My apologies, I made a typing error last week, the verses were supposed to be Luke 2:8-14 and I typed in Luke 2:8-20.
 I have corrected it in the previous post and wanted to let you know in case you plan to do this celebration in the future so the readings will correct.

-story I read some years ago that leads back to that opening thought of the proper focus at Christmas time and the gift of love that we are to focus upon.A frazzled mother had been out Christmas shopping with the masses.
+The empty manger is settled on the gold cloth the middle of the wreath and each person is given a bit of hay, straw, or excelsior to hold.
+Here I want to relate a story I read some years ago that leads back to that opening thought of the proper focus at Christmas time and the gift of love that we are to focus upon.A frazzled mother had been out Christmas shopping with the masses.
 She had elbowed her way through crowds, despaired over parking spaces, stood in line 20 people deep, and heard enough ringing bells to drive a person crazy.
 She came home dejected and deflated feeling like she had spent too much money on things she was certain no one would appreciate.
 She realized something was wrong.

-, and even a church Christmas pageant.
+Her schedule was loaded down with every event possible to cram into a Christmas season, concerts, parties, cookie exchanges, a tree lighting ceremony, and even a church Christmas pageant.
 There was not any room for a single thing more.
 Somehow Christmas had taken on a life of its own.
 She felt she was being driven by an endless cycle of haves, wants, and musts.

 She wandered outside to find her husband and son in the barn pitching hay to the animals.
 Her little son had gotten some of the straw up his sleeve and complained that it did not feel good, that it was not comfortable on your skin.
 When the mother did not respond her little son repeated that it did not feel good.
 The frazzled mother quipped, "Then don't put it up your sleeve!"